Symple85/RoD/README.md

 Thanks to aesatchien for his project at https://github.com/aesatchien/Rod_Mudlet

-DISCLAIMER: I am not a pro coder so please excuse any errors and provid feedback if you can!
+DISCLAIMER: THIS IS A WIP!
+I am not a pro coder so please excuse any errors and provid feedback if you can!

 mud mail me - Sylune